Dooders/.github/docs/Agency.md

 ## Measure

-### Quantifying agency
+Quantifying agency involves evaluating several factors that determine the capacity and effectiveness of an entity's autonomous action.
+Key aspects include decision complexity, information processing capacity, and autonomy level.

-- **Decision Complexity**: The complexity of decisions the entity can make, perhaps quantified by the number of variables or dimensions considered in decision-making processes.
+1. **Decision Complexity**: This refers to the sophistication of decisions an entity can make.
+It can be quantified by the number of variables or dimensions considered in decision-making processes.
+Entities with higher decision complexity can evaluate multiple factors and scenarios, leading to more nuanced and informed actions.

-- **Information Processing Capacity**: How much information the entity can process within a given time frame, which could be measured in bits for computational systems.
+2. **Information Processing Capacity**: This measures how much information an entity can process within a given time frame.
+In computational systems, this capacity is often quantified in bits per second.
+Higher processing capacity allows an entity to handle larger amounts of data, perform more complex analyses, and make quicker decisions.

-- **Autonomy Level**: The degree of independence the entity has from external inputs in its decision-making process, potentially quantifiable by examining the ratio of internally generated actions versus externally triggered responses.
+3. **Autonomy Level**: The degree of independence from external inputs in the decision-making process.
+This can be quantified by examining the ratio of internally generated actions versus externally triggered responses.
+A higher autonomy level indicates that the entity relies more on its own sensing and processing capabilities to act, rather than reacting solely to external stimuli.

-Defining agency in this manner provides a concrete, observable framework that applies across both biological organisms and artificial systems, allowing for empirical study and comparison.
-It shifts the focus from abstract philosophical considerations to tangible, measurable attributes and behaviors, facilitating a more scientific exploration of agency in the physical and digital dimensions.

 ## Observe